Onkar Singh Lakhawat

 Onkar Singh Lakhawat (born 1 April 1949) is an Indian lawyer, politician, writer, and a senior BJP leader from Rajasthan.
+He is serving as the Chairman of Rajasthan Heritage Conservation and Promotion Authority.
 He is a former Member of Parliament in the Rajya Sabha (1997–2000).
-He has served as the Chairman of Rajasthan Heritage Preservation and Promotion Authority.
 He was a Minister of State in the Second Raje ministry (2014-2019).
 He was also the Vice-President of the BJP in Rajasthan.

 Early life and family

-Onkar Singh Lakhawat was born 1 April 1949 in a traditional Charan family in Tehla village in Nagaur, Rajasthan.
+Onkar Singh Lakhawat was born 1 April 1949 in Tehla village in Nagaur, Rajasthan.
 His parents were Shri Ash Karanji (father) and mother Shri Ratan Kanwar (mother).
 Onkar Singh is married and has 1 son and 2 daughters.
 He was married on 1 July 1964.

 Education

 Onkar Singh Lakhawat has done graduation in Bachelor of Arts(B.A.) as well as obtained a degree in Bachelor of Legislative Law(LL.B.).

 Political career

 Lakhawat came in contact with Rashtriya Swayamsevak Sangh in his early years during his graduation in Deedwana.
 It continued in Ajmer where he was pursuing his degree in law.
 He also worked for some time in Janata Party.
 When BJP was established in 1980, Onkar Singh Lakhawat was appointed as the first General Secretary of BJP in Ajmer.
 Onkar Singh attended the Delhi conference of BJP's formation.
 He was later appointed as State President of BJYM.

 Onkar Singh Lakhawat has held various positions in the government of Rajasthan, including UIT Chairman of Ajmer (1994-1997), Member of Parliament in Rajya Sabha (1997-2000), Chairman of Rajasthan Heritage Protection and Promotion Authority (2007-2008) (2014-2019), Minister of State (2015), and member of the Disciplinary Committee of BJP Rajasthan (2020).
 He also planned tours of Prime Minister Narendra Modi during Lok Sabha elections in 2019 and was a panelist in TV debates.
 In June 2020, BJP fielded him for the election of 3 vacant seats of Rajya Sabha.